misiektoja/instagram_monitor/docs/installation.md

 Docker uses the copy of the image already stored on your computer.
 Run `docker pull` again when you want to upgrade.
 Normal monitoring commands do not download a newer image automatically.

 Normal runs make the current directory available as `/data` in the container.
 Configuration and output written there remain on the host after the temporary container stops.
 The Docker volume named `instagram_monitor_session` keeps the saved Instagram login.
-On Linux, the command also passes your numeric user and group IDs so new files belong to you.
-[Quick Start](quick-start.md#new-here-run-the-setup-wizard) shows the complete commands for Docker Desktop and Linux.
+On a native Linux container engine, the command also passes your numeric user and group IDs so new files belong to you.
+[Quick Start](quick-start.md#new-here-run-the-setup-wizard) shows the complete commands for macOS shells, Windows PowerShell and native Linux engines.

-Docker Desktop examples use `${PWD}` in macOS shells and Windows PowerShell.
+The macOS shell and Windows PowerShell examples use `${PWD}`.
 In Windows Command Prompt use `%cd%` for the current directory.
-Linux examples use `$PWD` and add the host user mapping.
+Native Linux examples use `$PWD` and add the host user mapping.

 The `:z` suffix lets Docker relabel the mounted directory on hosts that use SELinux.
 If your Docker-compatible runtime reports that `:z` is invalid, remove only `:z` and keep the rest of the mount.